phantombuster/legacy-docs/nick.rst

 Asynchronous methods
 --------------------

-Following the philosophy of Node, most methods of the agent module are asynchronous.
+Following the philosophy of Node, most of Nick's methods are asynchronous.
 You have to use the callback function to know when (and if) a call finished successfully.

 For example, this is bad: